Thursday, April 30, 2026

 FDA's Remote Compliance Inspections/Audits:

-What originally appeared to be a temporary arrangement to adjust to the Covid 19 shutdown of 2020-2023 - remote / virtual inspections, now appears to be a regular feature used by the FDA remotely / virtually as needed to accomplish some CGMP compliance and other type inspections previously done in-person, on-site.
+What originally appeared to be a temporary arrangement to adjust to the Covid 19 shutdown of 2020-2023 - remote / virtual inspections, now appears to be a regular feature used by the FDA remotely / virtually as needed to accomplish some lower risk (patient/user) CGMP compliance and other type inspections previously done in-person, on-site.

 Some considerations: